alexjvr1/R.temp/ddRADpipeline.md

 ####3. *Check discard file for recovery of sequences*

+If there is an insertion at the start of the sequence, the demultiplexing algorith will not recognise the barcode, and discard it.
+(Debbie Leigh found this in her data set).

+Check whether there are obvious problems causing usable data to be filtered.

+This is particularly important if a much larger proportion of sequences are filtered for "ambiguous barcodes" than expected from the amount of PhiX added.

 ####4. *Filter for quality*

+The quality filter is not really necessary at this point, and can instead be done during mapping/de novo assembly or even SNP calling.
+This approach is recommmended by some (e.g. Christine Grossen), so that as much of the data as possible is used.
+Filtering after SNP calling is faster and gives more control over the ready data sets.

+Here I've filtered for Q20 because the data overall looks really good.
+I'm filtering <4% of the reads out in this step.

 ####5. *Filter for adapter dimer*

+This is really important, even if the BioAnalyzer peak looks clean.
+Adapters can form very large dimers that co-migrate with the main library.

+I'm using

 ####6. *Filter for read length*